portnov/krita-builder/README.md

     $ ./build-appimage.sh

-And wait... it gonna take lot of time, mostly for Qt build.
+And wait... it gonna take a lot of time, mostly for Qt build.

 After script finishes, you will find krita*.appimage file under out/ directory.

+If you want to obtain the last version of Krita, just run the same script again.
+For the second and all other times, it will run much faster - since you already have all dependencies and some version of Krita built.